 - 1 28 ounce can whole San Marzano tomatoes, chopped, with liquid reserved (see notes)

-- 1/4 cup strong coffee or espresso (the secret ingredient!)
+- ¼ cup strong coffee or espresso (brewed coffee, NOT coffee grounds.
+The secret ingredient!)

 - Sea salt to taste